Regalia of Malaysia: The Throne

-The Thrones at Istana Negara's Balairong Seri (Throne Room) is crafted to blend motifs from Peninsular Malaysia as well as Sabah and Sarawak.
+The Thrones housed in the Balairong Seri (Throne Room) of the Istana Negara feature a mixture of motifs from Peninsular Malaysia as well as Sabah and Sarawak.

-The primary element is gold, to add regality and an imperial aura, and all designs point upwards to indicate that all beings are created by Allah.
+The primary element is gold to impart a royal aura, and designs generally point upwards to indicate all beings are created by Allah.

 Tengkolok Diraja (Royal headdress)

-According to Malay legend, the first Sultan of Perak, Sultan Muzaffar Shah I Ibni Almarhum Sultan Mahmud Shah (1528–1549) set sail to Perak to establish the Perak Sultanate.
-Sultan Muzaffar was a descendant of the Malacca Sultanate, and was exiled to Johor by the Portuguese.
+According to legend, the first Sultan of Perak, Sultan Muzaffar Shah I Ibni Almarhum Sultan Mahmud Shah (1528–1549) set sail to establish the Perak Sultanate.
+Sultan Muzaffar was of the Malacca Sultanate, and had been exiled to Johor by the Portuguese.
 He carried on his ship many of the regalia of Malacca, including the Royal Crown of Malacca.

-During his journey, his ship entered shallow waters and was stuck.
-The only way to get the ship sailing again was by reducing the ship's load.
-One by one, the many items on board were cast into sea, but the ship refused to budge.
-Finally, the only object left was the Royal Crown of Malacca, which was then offered to the waters.
+During his journey, his ship entered shallow waters and was stuck, the only solution being to reduce the ship's load.
+One by one, the many items on board were cast into the sea, but the ship would not budge.
+The only object left was the Royal Crown of Malacca, which was then offered to the waters.
 The sea was happy with this, for immediately after the ship miraculously set sail on its own to Perak.